pkellz/node-snapchat-marketing/README.md

 });
 ```

-## Authenticating
+## :key: Authenticating

 To make HTTP calls, you need to create an authenticated session with the API.

 ### Step One: Authorize

-To obtain an OAuth 2 bearer token, you have to authorize your application with the required scope.
+To obtain an OAuth token, you have to authorize your application with the required scope.
 The only scope currently available is 'snapchat-marketing-api'.

 You are initially required to redirect your user to an authorization URL.
 You can generate the authorization URL using `snap.getAuthorizeUrl`.
 In case you are using [Express](http://expressjs.com/), your route definition could look as follows: